KDE/documentation-develop-kde-org/content/hig/text_and_labels.md

 ## Brand names
-Each app's name is automatically a brand name; Craft it carefully!
+Each app's name is automatically a brand name; craft it carefully!

 - Choose something catchy, easy to remember, and fun-sounding.
 Avoid negative language.
-- Use only a single word, preferably one related to the app's purpose—even just tangentially.
+- Use only a single word, preferably one related to the app's purpose — even just tangentially.
 - Don't simply add a “K” onto the beginning of an existing word.
 It's acceptable to choose a brand name with a K inside it, or even replace a “C” with a “K” (e.g. Falkon, DigiKam), but don't force it.
 Not all KDE brand names need to include a K (e.g. Dolphin, Plasma, NeoChat).
 - Don't use common words like “Files” or “Photos.”
 If your brand name is too generic, its identity will be diluted and users will have a hard time finding it in web searches or describing it to others.
 It will also be difficult to distinguish from GNOME apps also installed on the system that have similar generic names.